 Cochise College’s Nursing Program achieved a fully accredited status by the Arizona State Board of Nursing (AZBN).
 The program was also nationally accredited by the Accreditation Commission for Education in Nursing (ACEN).
 Cochise College gains accreditation to build pathways for nursing students, granting federal funding and state entitlement programs.
 Graduates from accredited nursing school programs […]

-Cochise College will be closed Monday, September 5 in observance of Labor Day.
+Cochise College will be closed Friday, November 11 in observance of Veterans Day.
 The normal class schedule and regular business hours, 8 a.m. to 4:30 p.m.
-Monday through Friday, will resume Tuesday, September 6 at all campuses and centers.
+Monday through Friday, will resume Monday, November 14 at all campuses and center.

 Cochise College provides accessible educational opportunities that are responsive to a diverse population and lead to constructive citizenship, meaningful careers and lifelong learning.

 Spring & Fall

 Monday-Thursday, 7 a.m. – 5 p.m.

 Download the free version of Adobe Acrobat Reader (website) to view Cochise College Documents in PDF format.